Bandhan Bank posts net profit of Rs 209cr in Q2FY23 | Business

 Private sector lender Bandhan Bank on Friday reported a net profit of Rs 209.30 crore in the quarter ended in September 2022 on the back of a fall in bad loans.

-The Kolkata-headquartered bank had posted a net loss of Rs 3,008.60 crore in the same quarter a year ago.
+The Kolkata-headquartered bank had posted a net loss of Rs 3,008.60 crore in the same quarter a year ago due to higher provisioning.

 The bank's total income during the July-September period of 2022-23 grew by 8.5 per cent at Rs 2,669.4 crore as against Rs 2,459.9 crore in the same period of 2021-22, Bandhan Bank said in a regulatory filing.